When to see it

 This work is being performed as part of a mixed programme:

 Characteristic works from three of The Royal Ballet’s Resident Choreographers – Wayne McGregor, Frederick Ashton and Kenneth MacMillan – display the diversity of The Royal Ballet and its virtuoso dancers.

-As Marguerite – a Parisian courtesan – lies on her deathbed, she recalls her tragic love affair with Armand in a feverish series of flashbacks.
+Marguerite, a Parisian courtesan, lies on her deathbed.
+She recalls her tragic love affair with Armand in a series of feverish flashbacks.

 News and features

 Marguerite and Armand is a ballet danced to Franz Liszt's B minor piano sonata.
 It was created in 1963 by British choreographer Sir Frederick Ashton specifically for world-famous dancers Rudolf Nureyev and Dame Margot Fonteyn.
 The ballet takes its inspiration from the 19th-century novel La Dame aux Camélias by Alexandre Dumas, fils, and other adaptations of the same story such as Giuseppe Verdi's opera La traviata.